-^{}A comprehensive discussion of employment issues is provided in the publication An Employer's Guide to Employment Law Issues in Minnesota, available without charge from the Minnesota Small Business Assistance Office, 500 Metro Square, 121 7th Place East, St. Paul, MN 55101-2146.
+\A comprehensive discussion of employment issues is provided in the publication An Employer's Guide to Employment Law Issues in Minnesota, available without charge from the Minnesota Small Business Assistance Office, 1st National Bank Building, 332 Minnesota St., Suite E200, St. Paul, MN 55101-1351.
 Three other employment-related publications are also available from the Minnesota Small Business Assistance Office: An Employer's Guide to Employee Handbooks in Minnesota, An Employer's Guide to Employee Benefits, and; Why and How to Conduct a Human Resources Audit in Minnesota.
-Note also that the text of each of those publications can be found at www.deed.state.mn.us.
+Note also that the text of each of those publications can be found at www.mnsbao.com.